Could it be heat illness?

-- Seek medical assistance, activate EMS
+- Seek medical assistance, call EMS

 - Athletes should acclimate themselves to hot weather by gradually increasing their participation over a period of two weeks.
 This is probably the most important method of avoiding heat illnesses.
-Rest periods of 15-30 minutes should be scheduled during activity in hot weather that last greater than 1 hour.
+Rest periods of 15-30 minutes should be scheduled during activity in hot weather that lasts greater than 1 hour.

 - Clothing should be light in color and fabric, loose enough to permit heat to escape and permeable to moisture to allow heat loss through sweat evaporation.